VA Survivors Pension

 How long does it take VA to make a decision?

 It depends.
-We process claims in the order we received them, unless a claim requires priority processing.
+We process VA Survivors Pension claims in the order we receive them, unless a claim requires priority processing.